tprochnow/webpage/content/projects/College Ego Networks/index.md

----
-title: "index"
-output: html_document

 +++
 # Date this page was created.
 date = 2019-07-26

 # Project title.
-title = "College Ego Networks"
+title = "Summer Care Physical Activity"

 # Project summary to display on homepage.
-summary = "The influence of personal networks on college student health behavior"
+summary = "Impact of physical activity and friendships at summer care programs"

 # Optional image to display on homepage (relative to `static/img/` folder).
  image_preview = "bgc.jpg"